Ensure external communications appeal to the media with copy editing.

 As a public relations firm, we believe it’s important to provide you with a white-glove experience.
 One of the ways we do that is by offering comprehensive PR solutions and value-added services at no additional cost.
-One of those services is copy editing all content and documents that we share with the media, post on a newswire or otherwise submit on your company’s behalf.
+One of those services is copy editing all content and documents we share with the media, post on a newswire, or otherwise submit on your company’s behalf.

 What is copy editing?

 Copy editing is a tool to ensure every written word an individual or company produces supports the goals of those writing it.
 This service ensures that the basic mechanics are correct (spelling, grammar, capitalization, punctuation, etc.) and the visual presentation (typeface, spacing, etc.) is professional and appealing.
 Depending on the desired depth and scope of work, copy editing can also entail more benefits like:

 - Checking every sentence and paragraph for singleness of meaning and logical presentation.

 - Suggesting changes and inserting comments to draw attention to unclear passages.

 - Improving flow and impact from one idea to the next.

 - Padding or trimming as word counts demand.

 - Tightening up copy for clarity and concision.